rohan-bansal/rohan-bansal/README.md

 ## Hey, I'm Rohan! 👋

-Creative tinkerer with interest in AI, computer vision, robotic controls, and avionics programming.
+Creative tinkerer with interest in computer vision, robot learning and controls, and avionics programming.
 Aspiring to work at the intersection between hardware and software.